RISC-KC/basic_rv32s/README.md

 ```git
 $ git clone https://github.com/RISC-KC/basic_rv32s.git
 ```
+Since we

+### 💾 Releases

 Our repository provides multiple core designs.
 We've made **all module designs to be compatible to each architecture**, but this lowers the FPGA performance including area.
-So we suggest to get **releases / packages** for better FPGA experience.
+So we suggest to get **attatched `.zip` file in releases** for better FPGA experience.

-### 💾 Releases
 Each release provide clean RTL source codes for synthesis.
 There are 4 release types for each architecture.
 (37F, 43F, 46F, 46F_5SP)

-### 📦 Packages
-Development Environment including Vivado Project files are provided in each Package.

-Work In Progress

 ---